-Sister Seton Cunneen, S.N.D.
-Summer Service Fellowship
+Sister Seton Cunneen, S.N.D., Summer Service Fellowship / Internship

-The Site Supervisor, the Cunneen Fellow and the Director of Campus Ministry participate in a site visit and an evaluation process that includes details of the Fellows participation and the program process.
-The Cunneen Fellow, the Site Supervisor and the Director of Campus Ministry at Trinity Washington University sign a service learning agreement that outlines expectations of the Cunneen Fellowship.
+The Site Supervisor, the Cunneen Fellow, and the Director of Campus Ministry participate in a site visit and an evaluation process that includes details of the Fellow’s participation and the program process.
+The Cunneen Fellow, the Site Supervisor, and the Director of Campus Ministry at Trinity Washington University sign a service-learning agreement that outlines the expectations of the Cunneen Fellowship.

-Fellows are expected to give a presentation to the Trinity community about their fellowship work.
-Past venues for these presentations have included a celebration of the Sisters of Notre Dame de Namur, service fair or the Sower’s Seed event.
-In each case, the presentation gives the student an opportunity to share her knowledge and reflections, as well as promoting the fellowship to the larger campus community.
+Fellows are expected to present a talk about their work to the Trinity Community in the next academic year; such venues have included the service fair, a celebration of the Sisters of Notre Dame de Namur, or the Sower’s Seed event.
+In each case, the presentation gives the Fellow the opportunity to share her knowledge and reflections, as well as to promote the Fellowship to the larger campus community.

 Please see our application page for information about applying to be a Summer 2018 Cunneen Fellow!
 Due date is March 15, 2018.